Probing single electrons across 300 mm spin qubit wafers: Methods

 \subsection{Charge sensing transition curve analysis}

 Transition line coordinates are extracted from charge sensing measurements using the following procedure.
 The raw lock-in amplifier data is first filtered with a first-order Gaussian filter to remove slowly-varying features.
 A maximum filter is then used to identify features of high signal in the pre-filtered data.
 An algorithm is then used to convert the set of ``maximum points'' into a set of ``curve segments.''
 Curve segments are found by searching for groupings of maximum points that satisfy the following criteria: each point in the curve segment must be the closest maximum point to its nearest neighbor; the slope between each pair of neighboring points must be within a target window; and the set of points must span a minimum specified ``length'' in the vertical direction.
 Overlapping curve segments are then merged into transition curves.
 Transition curves are then further filtered to remove outlier curves and ordered by their coordinate means.
 The first and second transition curve generated from this algorithm are identified with the 1-electron and 2-electron transition, respectively.
 An example of the entire sequence is shown in Extended Data Fig.~\ref{fig-cs-analysis}.
 The ``$1e$ ($2e$) voltage'' is defined as the plunger voltage at which the $1e$ ($2e$) transition line crosses the midpoint of the barrier voltage axis.
+This point corresponds to both barrier gates being tuned to their respective ``tune-up'' points extracted from the barrier-barrier scans.
 The $1e$-$2e$ addition voltage is calculated as the difference between these voltages.
 We note that in some cases (15$\%$), the $1e$ ($2e$) transition in the scan window does not cross the midpoint of the barrier voltage axis, in which case no $1e$ ($2e$) transition voltage is extracted from that scan.